MWATelescope/mwa_trigger/docs/installation.rst

 Setup database for the first time
 ---------------------------------

-Run the following commands from the trigger_webapp subdirectory so Django can setup up the database structure and upload defaults
+Run the following commands from the webapp_tracet subdirectory so Django can setup up the database structure and upload defaults

 .. code-block::